bluffingo/OpenSB/README.md

 ![image](https://user-images.githubusercontent.com/45898787/144720541-f5e3a389-b205-40ee-80cb-5f7d2e376fd5.png)

-We will make squareBracket open source ONLY when Bhief quits the OYC (Old YouTube Community).
+We will make cheeseRox open source ONLY when Bhief quits the OYC (Old YouTube Community).

-## Why is this named squareBracket?
+## Why is this named cheeseRox?
 We get it from a file sharing service's scrapped rebrand, and it was the name of the first squareBracket domain we've had (squareBracket.me in February-April 2021).
 Gamerappa did not come up with the name "PokTube" (as it was someone else who cut ties with him quickly). so it wasn't publically used after February 2021.

-### How do I translate squareBracket?
+### How do I translate cheeseRox?
 squareBracket Translations: https://crowdin.com/project/squarebracket

 RelativeTime Repo (used for dates): https://github.com/mpratt/RelativeTime